JeremyGelb/spNetwork/cran-comments.md

 **correction:**
 It seems that SOLARIS x86 does not support C++17.
 I find a solution in the package rcppsimdjson facing the same issue.
 It uses a *configure* file checking that c++17 is available and switch to c++11 otherwise.
 A warning message is also printed for the user.
 I hope it will work because I can not test it locally nor on rhub.

+## round 2 (after manual check by Uwe Ligges)

+**problem:**

+"""
+Thanks, we see:

+with gcc-UBSAN:

+spNetwork.Rcheck/spNetwork-Ex.Rout:/data/gannet/ripley/R/test-4.2/RcppArmadillo/include/armadillo_bits/subview_meat.hpp:1433:54:
+runtime error: reference binding to null pointer of type 'const double' (many times)

+spNetwork.Rcheck/spNetwork-Ex.Rout:/data/gannet/ripley/R/test-4.2/RcppArmadillo/include/armadillo_bits/access.hpp:28:100:
+runtime error: reference binding to null pointer of type 'double' spNetwork.Rcheck/spNetwork-Ex.Rout:/data/gannet/ripley/R/test-4.2/RcppArmadillo/include/armadillo_bits/subview_meat.hpp:1433:54: runtime error: reference binding to null pointer of type 'const double'

+with clang-UBSAN:

+spNetwork.Rcheck/build_vignettes.log:/data/gannet/ripley/R/test-clang/RcppArmadillo/include/armadillo_bits/subview_meat.hpp:1433:23:
+runtime error: reference binding to null pointer of type 'const double' 4 times
+"""

+**correction:**
+After inspection, it seems that these errors occured when building the vignette NetworkBuilding.
+More specifically, it seems linked to the c++ function spNetwork_split_lines_at_points_cpp.
+The error was probably caused by an edge case were no lines need to be split.
+In that case, we try to reach elements in an empty (nrow = 0) arma matrix.
+This has been fixed by catching this edge case before calling the c++ function.
+When the lines do not need to be split, the input lines are directly returned.
+It is interesting that the error is not raised when advanced testing (sanitizer) is not used (and the results are valid according to the unit tests).

+NOTE: I tried to replicate the error by installing docker and following the instructions here: http://dirk.eddelbuettel.com/blog/2015/01/18/.
+However, I was not able to perform the test because of an error in the lattice package generated when sanitizer tests are applied.

+## round 3 (after automatic check)

+**problem:**
+* checking examples ...
+[106s] NOTE
+Examples with CPU (user + system) or elapsed time > 10s
+                       user system elapsed
+split_lines_at_vertex 13.03   0.24   13.41
+simplify_network       9.78   0.07   10.01

+**correction:**
+Applied `\donttest{}` to both functions.